What is leuprolide?

 What other drugs will affect leuprolide?

-Leuprolide can cause a serious heart problem, especially if you use certain medicines at the same time, including antibiotics, antidepressants, heart rhythm medicine, antipsychotic medicines, and medicines to treat cancer, malaria, HIV or AIDS.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with leuprolide.
+Leuprolide can cause a serious heart problem, especially if you use certain medicines at the same time, such as antibiotics, antifungal medicine, antidepressants, anti-malaria medicine, asthma inhalers, antipsychotic medicine, cancer medicine, certain HIV/AIDS medicine, heart or blood pressure medicine, or medicine to prevent vomiting.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Eligard (leuprolide)